Computer-Aided-Validation-Laboratory/pyvale/designspec/raytracing_specification.md

 ## Sub-Module: Scene Builder
-The user will use this sub-module to add all relevant objects, cameras, lights and physics to the scene before using a rendering submodule to create the desired images from the scene.
+This sub-module will add all relevant objects, cameras, lights and physics to the scene before using a rendering submodule to create the desired images from the scene.
 ### Inputs
 - Meshes for the objects to be present in the scene with or without physical fields as `SimData` objects
 - The position and orientation of each object in the scene with respect to a world coordinate system